The Hawks Foundation

 • Wide grant range indicates flexibility: With grants ranging from $200 to $13.5 million, the foundation considers projects of all sizes—tailor your request to the scale of impact you can demonstrate

-• Faith-based alignment may strengthen applications: While not exclusively religious, the foundation's emphasis on Christian organizations suggests faith-based applicants may have an advantage
+• Faith-based alignment may strengthen applications: While not exclusively religious, the foundation's emphasis on Christian organisations suggests faith-based applicants may have an advantage

-• Established institutions receive major support: The foundation's largest grants go to well-established community institutions—newer organizations should focus on building track record and demonstrating stability
+• Established institutions receive major support: The foundation's largest grants go to well-established community institutions—newer organisations should focus on building track record and demonstrating stability

-• Consider scholarship and medical programs: If your organization serves students or medical needs, explore whether your constituents might benefit from the foundation's individual assistance programs
+• Consider scholarship and medical programmes: If your organisation serves students or medical needs, explore whether your constituents might benefit from the foundation's individual assistance programmes

 References